 BPM makes the bridge between business analysts, developers and end users, by offering process management features and tools in a way that both business users and developers like it.
 Domain-specific nodes can be plugged into the palette, making the processes more easily understood by business users.

-We encourage using our OpenKM portable development environment rather than configure your own eclipse, specially for JAVA begginners.
+We encourage using our OpenKM portable development environment rather than configure your own eclipse, specially for Java novices.